-Deep yellow-gold color; yellow apple, lemon, orange peel on the nose; baked apple, Meyer lemon, mango, melon, pear on the palate.
+Medium yellow-gold color; baked apple, lemon, orange peel, vanilla, brioche on the nose; yellow apple, pear, Meyer lemon, butterscotch, vanilla, toasty oak spice on the palate.

-Chalk Hill has particular focus on superior chardonnay.
-Led by Mark Lingenfelder, they spent more than 35 years conducting clonal trials in California, mapping and replanting Chalk Hill’s complex terroir “to ensure the best site/clonal growing combination, ensuring that each vineyard block produces outstanding fruit.”
-Chalk Hill consistently achieves their vision, scoring in the 90s among vino illuminati who deign to share scores with the hoi polloi.
+Chalk Hill always has had a particular focus on superior chardonnay.
+Led by Mark Lingenfelder, the winery spent more than 35 years conducting clonal trials in California, mapping and replanting Chalk Hill’s complex terroir “to ensure the best site/clonal growing combination, ensuring that each vineyard block produces outstanding fruit.”
+Chalk Hill consistently achieves their vision, scoring in the 90s among vino illuminati.

 Chalk Hill began in 1972 when Fred Furth flew his plane over the Russian River Valley and viewed a natural amphitheater carved in the hills of eastern Sonoma.
 He recognized it as an ideal site for a world-class vineyard and created an iconic Sonoma vineyard and winery.
 The property is more than 1,300 acres with 300 acres in vineyards; the remainder is wilderness areas, the winery, a hospitality center, and a culinary garden.

 Bill Foley is the owner today, purchasing the property in 2010.
 He is the owner of the National Hockey League Vegas Golden Knights, an attorney, a graduate of West Point, a former captain in the U.S. Air Force, and chairman or board member of major financial and insurance companies.
 Today, Foley and his wife Carol live in Northern California part-time and are active philanthropists for many causes, especially those in support of veterans and children’s education.